Castle school – Curriculum Overview

 - Social Inclusion is provided through assemblies, lunch and breaktime activities and a range of Academy activities.

 - Functional Inclusion is provided for some children across mainstream areas – PE, music, literacy, numeracy, DT, science & art.
-Learners are always supported initially in integrated activities by staff from the Centre.
+Learners are always supported initially in integrated activities by staff from Castle school.
 If a child is ready we will encourage them to develop more independence in this area.

 Learners have the opportunity to work and communicate in a different environment, meet new adults and take part in a variety of different experiences, yet still have the security of a member of staff that knows them well and understands their special needs.
 We also believe that for some learners these activities are not appropriate for a variety of reasons.
 Again we offer a flexible approach to take into account individual needs but do constantly review our decisions and planning to offer the very best opportunities to all of the learners in our care.